Grandma’s Quick Pickled Cucumbers – Refrigerator Pickles

 Recipe FAQs

 If you ask my grandma, you can pickle any vegetables you like!
-A few common ones to pickle are cucumbers (of course!), radishes, carrots, red onions, asparagus, jalapenos, cauliflower, and green beans.
+A few common ones to pickle are cucumbers (of course!), radishes, carrots, red onions, asparagus, jalapeños, cauliflower, and green beans.
+The recipe will work for any of these veggies!

 To pickle something, you must soak the vegetables in a vinegar brine.
 My brine calls for water, vinegar, sugar (optional), and salt.
 You let the cucumbers rest in the brine in the fridge until you’re ready to eat them.
 Letting them sit longer helps the flavors develop more, so an overnight soak is ideal, but they’re also okay to eat right away!